JunK4i/CZ3004/README.md

   4. Some of the app's layout is hardcoded, meaning it will look weird with different screen sizes.
   5. The game timer stops when changing to a different fragment, as the counter is based on the chronometer element which lives on the fragment.
   6. Lack of animation to clearly demonstrate a 90 degree turn.
-  7. The robot "teleports" based on instructions given by algorithm.
+  7. The robot "teleports" based on instructions given by algorithm, thus a smooth turn cannot be seen.
 Algo handled the rounding of exact degrees and position before passing it to us.